-How is an owner of a business “compensated”?
+How is the owner of a business compensated?

 - Note: A corporate employee who is also a business owner must receive a reasonable salary for her services to the corporation.
 Otherwise, a portion of any share of corporate profits distributed as dividends will be treated as salary.
 This makes a difference in how the funds are taxed to the individual.
 An owner of any other type of business entity does not receive a salary and is compensated by receiving a distribution of profits.

 - Example: I am a shareholder and CEO of ABC Corp.
 I will receive a salary for my services as as CEO, and I will receive a dividend if any are paid to shareholders.
 Corporate business entities (or business entities taxed as corporations) require that an owner who also serves as an employee of the business to draw a salary from the business.
 The salary is separate from any distribution of dividends.